NicoleJackson89/pp1-dream-wedding/README.md

 After running the website through a color contrast validator I was pleased to see the chosen colors work well together.

 ![Color contrast](./assets/readme/color-contrast.png)

+### Fonts

+I made use of two fonts whihh I felt came together very well, 'Montserrat' and 'Dancing Script'.
+'Montserrat' was used throughout most of the webpage as I felt it had a professional but readable look to it.
+'Dancing Script' was used as the logo for the page as aell as in the thank you section for an elegant touch.

+## Features

 ### Existing Features